Duality and small functors: Introduction

 In this paper we give an extension of Spanier-Whitehead duality by producing a Quillen equivalent model for the opposite category of spectra. \\

-\paragraph*{\bf Theorem~\ref{Yoneda Quillen equivalence}} \emph{There is a Quillen equivalence $Z\co\Sp^{\Sp}\rightleftarrows\Sp^{\op}\! :Y$ for a certain model structure on the category $\Sp^{\Sp}$ of small endofunctors of spectra.} As a consequence we prove the following theorem about enriched representability of small covariant functors from spectra to spectra up to weak equivalence. \paragraph*{\bf Theorem~\ref{dual-Brown}} \emph{Let $F\colon \Sp\to \Sp$ be a small functor.
+\paragraph*{\bf Theorem~\ref{Yoneda Quillen equivalence}} \emph{ Let $Y\co \Sp^{\op}\to\Sp^{\Sp}$ be the Yoneda embedding and $Z$ its left adjoint functor.
+There is a Quillen equivalence $Z\co\Sp^{\Sp}\rightleftarrows\Sp^{\op}\! :Y$ for a certain model structure on the category $\Sp^{\Sp}$ of small endofunctors of spectra.} As a consequence we prove the following theorem about enriched representability of small covariant functors from spectra to spectra up to weak equivalence. \paragraph*{\bf Theorem~\ref{dual-Brown}} \emph{Let $F\colon \Sp\to \Sp$ be a small functor.
 Assume that $F$ takes homotopy pullbacks to homotopy pullbacks and also preserves arbitrary products up to homotopy.
-Then there exists a cofibrant spectrum $Y$ and a natural transformation $F(-)\to R^{Y}(-)$, inducing a weak equivalence $F(X)\we R^{Y}(X)$ for all fibrant $X\in \Sp$.} We first recall the notion of smallness.
-A \emph{small functor} from one large category to another is a left Kan extension of a functor defined on a small, not necessarily fixed, subcategory of the domain.
-Equivalently, if the domain category is enriched over the range category, small functors are small weighted colimits of representable functors.
-The category of small functors is a reasonable substitute for the non-locally small category of all functors, provided that we are interested in studying global phenomena and not satisfied with changing the universe as an alternative solution.
-Several variations of this concept for set-valued functors were extensively studied by P.~Freyd \cite{Freyd}.
-In algebraic geometry, small functors were used by W.~C.~Waterhouse \cite{Waterhouse} under the name `basically bounded presheaves' in order to treat categories of presheaves over large sites without changing the universe, since such a change might also alter the sets of solutions of certain Diophantine equations.
-For enriched settings, our main reference is the work of B.~Day and S.~Lack \cite{Lack}.
-Recently, several applications of small functors from spaces to spaces have appeared in homotopy theory \cite{BCR}, \cite{Chorny-Dwyer}.
+Then there exists a cofibrant spectrum $Y$ and a natural transformation $F(-)\to R^{Y}(-)$, inducing a weak equivalence $F(X)\we R^{Y}(X)$ for all fibrant $X\in \Sp$.} The definitions of representable and small functors are given at the end of the introduction, before the description of the structural organization of the paper.

 Let $\Sp$ denote a closed symmetric monoidal model for the stable homotopy category that is locally presentable, with cofibrant unit $S$, and that satisfies the monoid axiom \cite[Def.
 2.2]{ss:monoid}.
 We call the objects spectra.
-In Section~\ref{models-for-spectra} we prove that symmetric spectra \cite{HSS} and Lydakis' ``functors with smash product'' \cite{Lydakis} with the linear model structure meet the criteria.
+In Section~\ref{models-for-spectra} we prove that symmetric spectra \cite{HSS} and Lydakis' pointed simplicial functors \cite{Lydakis} with the linear model structure meet the criteria.